cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 #### Scenario: All source blocks are level 1 blocks

 All source blocks are level 1 blocks.
-Since number of level 1 blocks in one time interval is not guaranteed to be 2^x, all blocks need to be included in each partition.
+Since number of level 1 blocks in one time range is not guaranteed to be 2^x, all blocks need to be included in each partition.

 ```
-Time intervals:
+Time ranges:
 T1

 Source blocks: